-$^{13}$ A similar system applies in other countries that have wealth taxes (see Jakobsen et al. 2020 for details on rule created a significant tax avoidance opportunity for wealthy taxpayers who could reduce tax payments by structuring their assets in such a way that they generated little taxable income (e.g., by investing in securities that do not pay dividends).
+Fourth, until 2009, there was a wealth tax rebate for taxpayers whose combined wealth and income tax liabilities exceeded 80% of their taxable income (Melby and Halvorsen, 2009).13 The rule created a significant tax avoidance opportunity for wealthy taxpayers who could reduce tax payments by structuring their assets in such a way that they generated little taxable income (e.g., by investing in securities that do not pay dividends).
 We capture this avoidance behavior empirically by constructing an indicator for benefiting from the 80% rule in 2007 (the last year where the rule was fully applicable).

-Fifth, dividends paid out to individual shareholders were tax exempt until 2005, but then became taxable following a tax reform in in 2006.
+Fifth, dividends paid out to individual shareholders were tax exempt until 2005, but then became taxable following a tax reform in 2006.
 The reform created an incentive for owners of closely held businesses to pay out dividends in 2005 (Alstadsæter and Fjærli, 2009).
-We construct an indicator for taking advantage of this tax avoidance opportunity.
+We construct an indicator for taking advantage of this tax avoidance opportunity.14